 Volume UP and DOWN Buttons

-The JBL Flip 2 has volume controls too.
+Among the JBL Flip 2 Buttons, we have volume controls too.
 What portable speaker doesn’t? 🙂 Find these near the center of the the speaker’s control panel.
 The buttons in the shapes of the minus and plus symbols, when pressed, lower and raise the speaker volume.
 See the volume buttons, circled in green, in the next picture.

 The Phone button looks like a telephone receiver and is also located on the Flip 2’s control panel.
 See the Phone button, circled in green, in the next photo.